 The past calendar year has brought many changes to the car title loan industry.
-New regulations are in place by the CFPB that affect both payday and title loans.
+New regulations are in place by the CFPB that affect both payday and pink slip lending.
 These rules may significantly curtail online lending.
 There have also been new advances brought forward with online title loan.
 We are now seeing more companies come into the fold of providing loans.
 Over the past few months 3 new lenders began funding loans in many of the largest states.
-Let’s break down these changes over the past year and try to forecast if there are any changes on board as we make our way through 2018.
+Let’s break down these changes over the past year and try to forecast if there are any changes on board as we make our way through 2019.

-The biggest change we see is the addition of new online companies that feature car title loans.
+The biggest change we see is the addition of new finance companies that feature title loans online.
 Going back 5-10 years it seems that many companies wanted to leave the industry.
 Many lenders were reducing the amount of states they provide online loans in.
 Now we see some of those same companies expanding their online reach.
 Some of the large firms have recently begun lending in states like California, Texas and Ohio.
 This would have been unheard of a few years ago.
 New companies are coming on board to provide online title loans in many specific states.
 Last week we got word that a credit services organization was going to provide pink slip loans in Florida and Georgia.
-It remains to be seen what kind of effect these changes will have on the lending environment throughout 2018.
+It remains to be seen what kind of effect these changes will have on the online lending environment.
 There promises to be new further regulatory changes throughout the year.
 Even though we see increases in efficiency of approving applicants, we have no way of knowing if this will lead to more loan defaults.
 This would be like what happened with the mortgage crisis.
 Increases in efficiency and lending standards led to far more approvals.
 But many defaults hurt the lending industry for years.
-At CarTitleLoanLenders we promise to stay on top of the changes that occur in 2018.
+At CarTitleLoanLenders we promise to stay on top of the changes that occur.
 We’ll continue to update this post in our blog section throughout the year if any updates come about.